PHILIP L. (PHIL) SZOSTAK, FAIA (1953-)

 2014 - The Nancy Usher Williams Renovation, aka Erwin Road Residence 1, 102 Blue Dog Lane, Durham NC.Original house built in 1982.
 Project architect, Katie Dyer.Photos by Duffy Healey.

 2015 - The Cude House Remodel, Chapel Hill, NC.
 Built by Szostak Construction.

 2017 - The Elisabeth and Philip Benfey House, 702 Old School Road, Chapel Hill NC.
 On the site of one of George Matsumoto's largest houses, destroyed in 2013.
 Project architect, Jose Lopez.
 Built by Stan Stutts.

 2018 - The Spunaugle House, Lot 17 Tumbling Brook Lane, Hillsborough NC.
 Unbuilt.

 2018 - Renovation, 403 Whitehead Circle, Chapel Hill NC.
 Original house built in 1952, architect unknown.
 Szostak Properties, LLC bought the house in 2018 and remodelled it.
 Sold in 2020 to Jennifer and Matthew McCabe.

 2021 - The Szostak Condos, 802 Washington Street, Durham NC.
 Six floors, four units.

 2020 - The Philip G. Cave and Peter M. Currie House, aka Glendale West, 116 Glendale Drive, Chapel Hill NC.

 2020 - The Logan and Lynn Toms House, 3313 Avon Road, Durham NC.
-Betsy Brown, interior design,
+Betsy Brown, interior design.
+Built by Szostak Build.

 2020 - The Cynthia Eckert House, aka the Pinkink LLC House, 302 Hawthorne Road, Raleigh NC.
 Built by John Sanders.